BACKUP00907/BACKUP00907/README.md

 - 👋 Hi, I’m @BACKUP00907
-- 👀 I’m interested in cryptology
+- 👀 I’m interested in cryptology both making and breaking cryptographic algos
 - 🌱 I’m currently learning in in school still a 9th grader and learning computer science as hobby
 - 😄 Pronouns: HE / HIM
 - ⚡ Fun fact: i want to work for some secret organisation